piyushagarwal08/JU-Notes/VB.net.md

 ```
 ## Jagged Array
 * A Jagged array is an array of arrays.
+* Array inside an jagged array can be of different sizes
 * To declare one,
 ```vb
 'Dim ArrayName As Integer()() = New Integer(5)() {}